camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

 * Asynchronous Modification of a Single Process Instance
 * History Cleanup in Multiple Threads
 * Camunda Wildfly Swarm Community Extension
+* Integration of the Latest Version of dmn-js
 * [XX Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.9.0-alpha4)

 You can [Download Camunda for free](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).